tud-amr/mpc_planner_ws/README.md

 Required repositories and dependencies will be installed.

-The open-source **Acados** solver (`https://docs.acados.org/`) is installed by default.
+The open-source **Acados** solver (https://docs.acados.org/) is installed by default.
 Dependencies of the solver generation are installed automatically with poetry in `setup.sh`.
 You will be prompted to install `poetry`.

-For the licensed **Forces Pro** solver (`https://www.embotech.com/softwareproducts/forcespro/overview/`) used in the papers, installation instructions are included below.
+For the licensed **Forces Pro** solver (https://www.embotech.com/softwareproducts/forcespro/overview/) used in the papers, installation instructions are included below.

+> **Note:** To use Forces Pro in the containerized environment, a floating license is required.
+If you have a regular license you cannot use it in the containerized environment.
+Instead, you can try to install the planner outside of the container (see https://github.com/tud-amr/mpc_planner).

 <details>
     <summary><h3  style="display:inline-block"> Forces Pro (optional)</h3></summary>